Didisimmons/MMA-Haircare/README.md

    * [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
    * [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

-### **FRAMEWORKS,LIBRARIES AND PROGRAM USED**
+### **FRAMEWORKS & LIBRARIES**
+   * [Django Template](https://jinja.palletsprojects.com) : This was used by Django as a templating language to display backend data in the frontend.

-   * [BOOTSTRAP 4.0](https://getbootstrap.com/docs/4.0/):  This was utilized to help with the website's structure, style, and responsiveness for all devices.
+   * [BOOTSTRAP 4.0](https://getbootstrap.com/docs/4.0/):  This was used to help with the structure, style, and responsiveness of the website across all devices.

-   * [jQuery 3.6.0](https://jquery.com/) : This is a JavaScript library that is used to help us write less JavaScript code.
+   * [jQuery 3.6.0](https://jquery.com/) : This is a JavaScript library that allows us to write less JavaScript code.

-   * [Fontawesome](https://fontawesome.com/) : This was used to convey information through the use of icons and to improve the site's appearance.
+   * [Fontawesome](https://fontawesome.com/) : This was used to convey information through the use of icons and to improve the appearance of the site.

+   * [Google Fonts](https://fonts.google.com/) : The fonts Belleza and Source Sans Pro have been imported into the stylesheet for this project's design.

+   * [GITHUB](https://github.com/) : This was where the project's code was kept.

+### **PACKAGES/ DEPENDENCIES INSTALLED**
+   * [Django Countries](https://pypi.org/project/django-countries/) : This was used to provide country options for forms as well as a country field for models.

+   * [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) : This was used to authenticate users, register them, and manage their accounts.

+   * [Django Crispy Form](https://django-crispy-forms.readthedocs.io/en/latest/) : This was used to manage forms on the website, allowing us to change the properties of the forms.

+   * [Gunicorn](https://gunicorn.org/) : This is an HTTP server for WSGI applications that will be used to help with the project's deployment.

-   * [Flask](https://flask.palletsprojects.com) : This is the python web application framework that is used.
+   * [Pillow](https://pypi.org/project/Pillow/) : This is a python imaging library that was used to process and manipulate images.

+### **DATABASE MANAGEMENT **

+   * [SQLite](https://www.sqlite.com/index.html) : This served as our development database.

+   * [Heroku Postgres](https://www.heroku.com/postgres) :  This was used in production for our Heroku database.

+### **PAYMENT SERVICE **
+   * [Stripe]https://dashboard.stripe.com/): This was used on the website to process payments.

+### **STORAGE & HOSTING **
+   * [Amazon Web Service S3](https://aws.amazon.com/s3/) :In production, this was used to host all of our static and media files.

+   * [Heroku](https://en.wikipedia.org/wiki/Heroku) : This was the cloud platform of choice for deploying our project.

+   * [GITHUB](https://github.com/) : This was where our project's code was stored.

+### **OTHER TOOLS **

-   * [FIGMA](https://www.figma.com/) : This was used to create wireframes for Ayo Recipes (mobile and desktop devices).
+   * [FIGMA](https://www.figma.com/) : This was used to create wireframes for MMÀ-HAIRCARE (mobile and desktop devices).

-   * [Google Fonts](https://fonts.google.com/) : For this project's design, the fonts Belleza and Source Sans Pro have been imported into the stylesheet.

    * [GIT](https://git-scm.com/) : This was the preferred version control method.
 We used the gitpod to commit and publish our project to GitHub.

-   * [GITHUB](https://github.com/) : This was where the project's code was store.

-   * [Flask-PyMongo](https://pypi.org/project/Flask-PyMongo/) : This serves as a communication link between Flask and PyMongo.

-   * [Jinja](https://jinja.palletsprojects.com) : This is a Python templating language that is used to display backend data in the frontend.

-   * [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/utils/#module-werkzeug.security) : Werkzeug was used for password hashing and authentication.

-   * [Favicon.io](https://favicon.io/favicon-converter/) : This is a Favicon generator that was used to create our Ayo Recipes favicon.
+   * [Favicon.io](https://favicon.io/favicon-converter/) : This is a Favicon generator that was used to create MMÀ-HAIRCARE favicon.

    * [JSHint](https://jshint.com/) : This was used to analyse the JavaScript code and ensure that all errors were reduced to a minimum.